emmegamma/PyGwy-repo/README.md

 For more information about Gwyddion and PyGwy, see the official [Gwyddion website](http://gwyddion.net) and [documentation](http://gwyddion.net/documentation/user-guide-en/pygwy.html).

-If you want to contribute anyhow or would like your link removed, feel free to contact me.
+If you want to contribute by adding suggestions, scripts, or anyhow, or simply would like your link added/removed, feel free to contact me (also using Issues).

 # PyGwy installation